 - Team Impact

-Shirley Bowden is a Care Team ambassador for Children International.
+Shirley Bowden is a care team ambassador for Children International.
 That means she’s an integral connection between sponsors and their kids.
 Shirley calls sponsors about their accounts, makes welcome calls to new sponsors and more.
-She has worked at CI in our Kansas City, Missouri, headquarters for 10 years.
+She has worked in our Kansas City, Missouri, headquarters for 13 years.
 Shirley loves connecting sponsors with kids and helping both sponsors and children meet their needs.

 Although Shirley and her husband are originally from Oklahoma and Arkansas, the couple has made Kansas City their home.
-They enjoy going to Royals baseball games, eating ice cream at Murray’s in Westport and getting together with their friends.
+They enjoy going to Royals baseball games and getting together with their friends.
 Shirley is also an avid reader.
 We caught up with Shirley to learn more about her and to find out what she loves about sponsorship.

 We moved to Lebanon, Missouri, in 1974 and lived there until 1986.
 While in Lebanon, I worked at a Christian bookstore from 1974 until we moved to K.C.
 My husband, after managing the bookstore for seven years, became a sales rep and began calling on Christian bookstores outside our city.
 After having to do a lot of traveling, we felt that Kansas City had access to all the major highways, so while it might be a little further, the roads and access were so much better.
 We were Cardinals fans, but once we moved to K.C., we quickly became Royals fans.
 My husband loves baseball, so it has been a great fit.
 We have wonderful friends in K.C. through our church and from the Christian bookstore that I worked in.
 So, though we have no family here, we have “family” through those relationships.